 The real solution to the clone problem is for Chinese industry to produce products that can compete head-to-head with everyone else's without cheating.
 That's where the real money is, after all, and the Chinese are moving rapidly towards this goal.
 Chery is working with foreign car makers to build better models for sale at home and on the export market.
 While cloners are ripping off the iPhone with cheap copies, other companies are trying to design comparable products with their own distinct features that can compete on a level basis as far as feature set goes -- and better than level on price.
 Those who can remember when the label MADE IN JAPAN meant "junk" can also remember that the transition to the modern Japanese reputation for quality goods in the 1960s was abrupt.
 It shouldn't be too surprising if the label MADE IN CHINA undergoes a similar change in public perception in the not-too-distant future.BACK_TO_TOP

 * SUPER PLATFORMS: Offshore oil drilling platforms are marvels of technology, but they are also expensive.
-As reported in THE ECONOMIST ("Sea Change", 8 September 2007), a British North Sea oil platform can have a staff of up to 300 people, but the actual payroll for the platform is twice that, since the staff work on a "two weeks on / three weeks off" schedule.
+As reported by THE ECONOMIST ("Sea Change", 8 September 2007), a British North Sea oil platform can have a staff of up to 300 people, but the actual payroll for the platform is twice that, since the staff work on a "two weeks on / three weeks off" schedule.
 The heliport at Aberdeen is one of the busiest in the world as it ferries personnel back and forth; food and other supplies have to be hauled in by boat; electric generators and desalinators work around the clock; and a vessel is on standby at all times to withdraw the staff in an emergency.
 An offshore oil platform is one of the most expensive ways to produce oil, and not surprisingly the oil companies are looking for ways to reduce the costs.

 One approach is to cut personnel -- as it turns out, on examination there's areas where automation can reduce the number of staff, and some jobs turned out to be not all that necessary anyway.
 There has been a push to "onshore" staff, with platforms connected to land-based facilities by high-bandwidth fiber-optic links -- though this has not always proven as workable as it seems on paper.
 However, there have still been considerable reductions in staff.